PayForm

 Collecting a payment or saving a card on file is a two-step process: a call is made to our REST API to initialize the payment parameters, and a payment link is generated.

-You control of all the operational and design parameters of the PayForm:
+You control all of the operational and design parameters of the PayForm:

-1. From styling
+1. Form styling

 2. Field visibility and read-only parameters